THE FIRST SYMPHONY ORCHESTRA FROM UKRAINE TO CROSS THE EQUATOR

 Quotes and reviews in the press

-"The rise and rise of Ukraine's Odessa Philharmonic, under their dynamic young American chief, Hobart Earle, must rank as one of the unlikeliest stories to have emerged from the classical music world in recent times.
+"The rise and rise of Ukraine's Odesa Philharmonic, under their dynamic young American chief, Hobart Earle, must rank as one of the unlikeliest stories to have emerged from the classical music world in recent times.
 Who could have foreseen that this once prosperous center of commerce and now impoverished provincial backwater of the former Soviet Union would, within a period of a couple of years or so, produce an orchestra capable of making music of such sustained eloquence and personable character?
 Critics the world over, from Vienna to New York to Moscow, clearly know a good thing when they hear it."

 "Their sound was quite hypnotic - with a rich, creamy texture to rival any crack team from Berlin or Vienna, and quiet playing that grabbed the attention like an urgent whisper."

 "Strings often dominate in East European orchestras and the winds are often indifferent and left to look after themselves.
-Not so with the Odessa: there is a match of brilliance between the departments which suggest the makings of a great orchestra."
+Not so with the Odesa: there is a match of brilliance between the departments which suggest the makings of a great orchestra."

 Sunday Times, Perth